JohnathonNow/arrows-esolang/README.md

 4. Conditionals are encoded as double ended arrows.

 The stack operations are:
-1. Turn downwards: Pop x from the stack, and subtract x from the current value.
+1. Turn up: Push the current value onto the left stack.
-2. Turn left: Pop x from the stack, and save it at the memory address pointed to by the current value.
+2. Turn down: Push the current value onto the right stack.
-3. Turn up: Push the current value onto the stack.
+3. Turn left: Pop x from the left stack, and subtract x from the current value.
-4. Turn right: Push the value stored at the memory address pointed to by the current value onto the stack.
+4. Turn right: Pop x from the right stack, and subtract x from the current value.

 There are two types of arrow heads:
 1. Plain arrows.
 Simply continue forward until you hit another arrow.